agis/git-style-guide/README.md

   ```

   [Merge](#merging) at will the personal branches to the team-wide branch
-  *after* rebasing onto it, in order to maintain a simple history.
+  *after* rebasing onto it (in order to maintain a simple history).
 Eventually,
   the team-wide branch will be merged to `master`.

 * Delete your branch from the upstream repository after it's merged (unless
   there is a specific reason not to).

-  Tip: Use the following command to see the merged branches:
+  Tip: Use the following command to list merged branches:

   ```shell
   $ git branch --merged master | grep -v "\* master"`